-Jackson Park This park is bounded by Acorn Lane, Chestnut Road, Grove Avenue, and Miller Drive. started out as a small, irregularly shaped park east of Grove Avenue and northwest of the Circle between Third Avenue and Johnson Alley.
+Jackson Park started out as a small, irregularly shaped park east of Grove Avenue and northwest of the Circle between Third Avenue and Johnson Alley.
 Based on available records, it is believed the park was named in honor of Richard Plummer Jackson (1816-1891), an early stockholder of Washington Grove.
 Town records indicate that there was a well and pump in Jackson Park.
 A local effort by the Washington Conference of Methodists' Ladies Guild to "beautify" the park in 1916 included plans to plant shrubbery and lay walks.
 Part of Jackson Park was eliminated when Acorn Lane was established (ca. 1939).
 The space identified today as Jackson Park differs from its historic counterpart.
 Today, Jackson Park is comprised of what historically has been the north end of Howard Park.
 It is located west of Grove Avenue and bound by Acorn Lane, Chestnut Road, and Miller Drive.
 Along the edge of Miller Drive is a small parking area, paved with gravel.
 Otherwise, the park features a turf lawn planted with evergreen and deciduous trees and shrubs.
-Small-scale features include a wood bench and a small statue of a seated girl (both located near the intersection of Chestnut Road and Acorn Lane) and signage
+Small-scale features include a wood bench and a small statue of a seated girl (both located near the intersection of Chestnut Road and Acorn Lane) and signage.